Santa Maria Maggiore: Triumphal arch

 The triumphal arch at the head of the nave was at first referred to as the apse arch, but later became known as the triumphal arch.
 The triumphal arch is illustrated with magnificent mosaics depicting different scenes of Christ and the Virgin Mary.
-There was a difference in the styles used in the triumphal arch mosaics compared to those of the nave; the style of the triumphal arch was much more linear and flat as one scholar describes it, not nearly as much action, emotion and movement in them as there were in the Old Testament mosaics of the nave.
+There was a difference in the styles used in the triumphal arch mosaics compared to those of the nave.
+The style of the triumphal arch was much more linear and flat as one scholar describes it, not nearly as much action, emotion and movement in them as there were in the Old Testament mosaics of the nave.

 One of the first scenes that were visible on the triumphal arch was a panel of Christ's enthronement with a group of angels as his court.
-As one historian describes it: "On the apse arch Christ is enthroned, a young emperor attended by four chamberlains, angels of course", this is a perfect example of mosaic art in the 5th century.
-Another panel found on the triumphal arch is of the Virgin, she is crowned and dressed in a colorful veil, her wardrobe subtly brings to mind that of a Roman empress and in this panel she has her divine son walking with her and a suite of angels and Joseph ready to greet her; "The Virgin...shows to perfection the impressionistic character of mosaics."
-Another panel is known as the Adoration of the Magi and this mosaic depicts Infant Christ and The Virgin and the arrival of the three wise men, "mosaics illustrating Christ's first coming and his youth covered the triumphal arch."
+As one historian describes it: "On the apse arch Christ is enthroned, a young emperor attended by four chamberlains, angels of course".
+This is a perfect example of mosaic art in the 5th century.
+Another panel found on the triumphal arch is of the Virgin.
+She is crowned and dressed in a colorful veil.
+Her wardrobe subtly brings to mind that of a Roman empress.
+She has her divine son walking with her and a suite of angels and Joseph ready to greet her.
+"The Virgin...shows to perfection the impressionistic character of mosaics."

+Another panel is known as the Adoration of the Magi.
+This mosaic depicts Infant Christ and The Virgin and the arrival of the three wise men, "mosaics illustrating Christ's first coming and his youth covered the triumphal arch."
 The other panel depicts the Virgin accompanied by five martyrs.

 Nave

 The nave of the basilica was covered in mosaics representing Old Testament events of Moses leading the Jews out of Egypt across the Red Sea.
 "The nave mosaics (which represents stories of Old Testament history and accordingly offered Christians in Rome a new 'past') are illusionistic in a colorful and impressionist manner" as this scholar puts it the scene was filled with movement, emotion, and it was to inspire thinking of Rome's "new" past; the past of the Old Testament.

 As one scholar describes it: "Moses strikes the waters of the Red Sea in a heroic gesture, his toga in light and dark grays and blues, but lined in black, the folds white lines, the tunic underneath light blue; the man next to him wears a deep blue toga over a gray and white tunic."

 Another panel shows the demise of the Egyptians in the Red Sea.
 An observer describes the mosaic: "The Egyptians, clad in blue armor with gold bands and scarlet cloaks wildly flying, drown in the greenish-blue waters; the horses, white or light brown shaded with darker browns, highlighted in white, the accoutrements a bright red."